Bright Scrappy Triple Irish Chain Quilt Timeline

 Started: September 18, 2006

 August 2006: I collect a bunch of 2” precut squares in lots from sellers on eBay.
-This is before precuts were available from manufacturers and were primarily hand cut.
+(Update: This was before precuts and were primarily hand cut.
+Nowadays I’d go with 2 1/2” mini-charm packs from Etsy!).

 September 18, 2006: I decide to build the Irish Chain using 4-patch blocks, which are tricky to keep square, especially when working with randomly hand-cut squares!
 Today my Triple Irish Chain pattern uses strip sets which are much easier to construct.